Stuckndahouse/WHSTechNotes/journal.md

 # November 17, 2025

 I am very excited for Thanksgiving break.
 My family and I will be running in the turkey trot on Thanksgiving day.
 I'm also excited that family might be able to come down and visit.
 I am also excited for the break from schoolwork.

+# December 1, 2025

+One job that uses drones is an agricultural drone pilot.
+These pilots use drones to survey crops and animals,and map/plan fields.
+The pilots will code parameters for the drone's mission like flight path, altitude, and speed to make the process autonomous.
+The average salary in Texas for these pilots is $105,000 a year.
+To work this job you would need a Part 107 license, a TACAL for spraying chemicals, and ppassing the state-level pesticide applicator exam.
+Personally, I wooulldn't want to work this job in the future just because it doesn't really seem all that fun; but it does look interesting.